Listen To Article

-Yasuke the African was the first non-Japanese member of the revered Ancient Samurai Order, and the only African to ever be inducted.
+Yasuke the Black Samurai was the first Black Samurai and non-Japanese member of the revered Ancient Samurai Order, and the only African to ever be inducted as a Samurai.

-In the 16th century, the Portuguese in pursuit of Trade traversed the world’s Oceans establishing Trade Posts from Africa to the Asia Pacific.
+The story of Yasuke the Black Samurai begins in the 16th century, as the Portuguese in pursuit of Trade traversed the world’s Oceans establishing Trade Posts from Africa to the Asia Pacific.
 In 1543, they arrived on the shores of Japan and immediately established a brisk Silk Trade with the Japanese.

-Nagasaki became a very successful Portuguese Trading Post, and soon Jesuit Missionaries from the Catholic Society of Jesus arrived, following the Traders as they had done in other regions like in Africa’s Mutapa Empire.
+The fate of Yasuke the Black Samurai would be tied with the Port of Nagasaki which became a very successful Portuguese Trading Post, and soon Jesuit Missionaries from the Catholic Society of Jesus arrived, following the Traders as they had done in other regions like in Africa’s Mutapa Empire.

 It would be from the Portuguese African territory in Mozambique that Yasuke would rise from Christian Convert to Samurai Warrior in Japan.

-Reportedly born around 1555 in Mozambique, Yasuke may have been given as a gift by the Mutapa King to Jesuits Missionaries who converted him to Catholicism.
+Yasuke the Black Samurai was reportedly born around 1555 in Mozambique, and he may have been given as a gift by the Mutapa King to Jesuits Missionaries who converted him to Catholicism.

-In 1581 Yesuka was brought to Kyoto, which was in the centre of power of the Oda Nobunaga Clan where his starkly different features made him a local celebrity because the Japanese had never seen an African before.
+In 1581 before he was trained to be a Samurai, Yasuke was brought to Kyoto, which was in the centre of power of the Oda Nobunaga Clan where his starkly different features made him a local celebrity because the Japanese had never seen an African before.

-Eventually news of the intriguing new resident reached Lord Nobunaga who ordered the Jesuits to bring Yesuka to his Court
+Eventually news of Yasuke, the intriguing new Black resident reached Lord Nobunaga who ordered the Jesuits to bring Yasuke to his Court

-Its thought that Yasuke was instructed in the Bushido code, and how to fight as a Samurai.
+Its thought that Yasuke the Black Samurai was instructed in the Bushido code, and how to fight as a Samurai.

-Lord Nabunaga favoured him so much Yasuke was one of the few people afforded the privilege of dining with him.
-Yasuke aided his Master in his conquest of Japan where he fought in fierce battles against rival clans.
+Lord Nabunaga favoured him so much that Yasuke the Black Samurai was one of the few people afforded the privilege of dining with him.
+As a good Samurai, Yasuke aided his Master in his conquest of Japan where he fought in fierce battles against rival clans.

-After a series of battles in which Lord Nabunaga was victorious, Yasuke escorted him to Kyoto where the Lord decided to retire in isolation at the Buddhist temple of Honno-Ji
+After a series of battles in which Lord Nabunaga was victorious, Yasuke the Black Samurai escorted him to Kyoto where the Lord decided to retire in isolation at the Buddhist temple of Honno-Ji

 Things would take a tragic turn however, as Lord Nabunaga would be betrayed by his close General Mitsuhide who attacked the Buddhist Temple which was largely unprotected.
 Facing defeat, Lord Nabunaga committed honourable suicide to avoid capture.

-Yasuke escaped and rushed to protect his Lord’s Son, but this too was in vain as Lord Nabunaga’s soon also committed honourable suicide in the face of defeat.
+Yasuke the Black Samurai escaped and rushed to protect his Lord’s Son, but this too was in vain as Lord Nabunaga’s soon also committed honourable suicide in the face of defeat.

-After capturing Yasuke, the hateful Mitsuhide treated Yasuke with disdain, and because he was not Japanese, Yasuke not killed but was sent to the Christian Mission in Kyoto instead.
+After capturing Yasuke, the hateful Mitsuhide treated Yasuke as a Black Samurai with disdain, but because he was not Japanese, Yasuke not killed and he was sent to the Christian Mission in Kyoto instead.

-Little is known of what happened to Yasuke once he returned to the Jesuits and its unknown whether he died in Japan or returned to Africa.
+Little is known of what happened to Yasuke the Black Samurai once he returned to the Jesuits and its unknown whether Yasuke died in Japan or returned to Africa.